 Act reference: Student Assistance Act 1973 section 5D Minister may determine secondary and tertiary courses etc.

-A PP recipient is able to fully meet their participation requirements through approved study of at least 30 hours per fortnight, including both contact and non contact study hours.
-A PP recipient is able to participate in any course approved under the Student Assistance Act 1973 section 5D.
+A PP recipient is able to fully meet their participation requirements through approved study of at least 30 hours per fortnight, including both contact and non-contact study hours.
+A PP recipient is able to participate in any course approved under Student Assistance Act 1973 section 5D.
 There are no course length restrictions on PP recipients who choose to study to meet their participation requirements.
 Those who begin an approved course prior to transferring to either NSA or YA (job seeker) are entitled to complete the course they started as long as they continue to meet the activity test by doing at least 30 hours of approved activities per fortnight.

 A principal carer receiving income support can fully meet their activity test/participation requirements through a combination of part-time study and part-time paid work, as long as the total combined hours are at least 30 hours per fortnight, where the study hours include both contact and non-contact hours.